 Step #4: Sending Documents for the UK application

-Now that you've created your UCAS Letter of Reference, uploaded your predicted grades, you're at the final step - submitting the documents for the application!
+Now that the counselors have uploaded the UCAS Reference Letter and Predicted grades, you're at the final step - submitting the documents for the application!

 Go to cDocs